 This is the hardest part.
 The absolute hardest part.
 Trying to hold on to my sanity as the hours tick down and he drifts farther and farther from me.
 Eight weeks ago I came home with him and made him a promise.
 Actually, I made two promises - one serious, one not-so-much.
 The serious promise was to stay with him, never let him be alone, and support him in his decision to die at home.
 The other promise was to have everyone call me "The Widow Mullins" once he's gone.
 We both thought this was a riot.

 Here's where we are right now.
 Asa is what they call "actively dying."
 This means his end is coming - any minute now.
 The nurses tell me he can still hear me, so while I'm cleaning the apartment or sitting next to him beading a piece of art, I talk to him - reminiscing, talking about books and movies, watching and commenting on his favorite TV shows.
-I'm not much of a talker, really, so I find I'm distracting myself more often by reading articles about the book trade, playing internet Scrabble with my daughter and one of her friends and indulging in my favorite time waster, jigsaw puzzles.
+When he sleeps, I find I'm distracting myself more often by reading articles about the book trade, playing internet Scrabble with my daughter and one of her friends and indulging in my favorite time waster, jigsaw puzzles.

 When we were getting ready to move the bookstore, I started playing jigsaws.
 Putting all the pieces together, symbolically putting things right, making sense of things.
 It helped me get my thoughts focused and kept my creeping anxiety at bay.
 Once the move was complete, I didn't play as often, but as Asa's illness took over more and more of our lives I found myself playing almost compulsively.
 And it really does help.